chnm/crdh-jekyll/_essays/v02-12-dance-touring-and-embodied-data.md

-What constitutes data is already an interpretation that is further processed through acts of collection and display---an idea that Johanna Drucker has described as "capta" to acknowledge "the situated, partial, and constitutive character of knowledge production."[^4] For example, we arrived at the four-year itinerary through aprocess of inference and deduction that also negotiated more fuzzy meanings.
+What constitutes data is already an interpretation that is further processed through acts of collection and display---an idea that Johanna Drucker has described as "capta" to acknowledge "the situated, partial, and constitutive character of knowledge production."[^4] For example, we arrived at the four-year itinerary through a process of inference and deduction that also negotiated more fuzzy meanings.
 When such datasets power visualizations to give us greater purchase on Dunham's touring and performance schedule as a whole, the point is not to create something that might appear to be "natural